Translators Without Borders: Words of Relief project

 Words of Relief was piloted from January 2014 to May 2015 in Nairobi, Kenya and concentrated on Swahili and Somali.
 Approximately 475,000 words of crisis relief content from various sources including the Infoasaid Message Library were translated.

-The Words of Relief model has been deployed to respond to several crises worldwide, including the Ebola emergency in West Africa and the Nepal earthquake.
-Rapid Response Teams in Arabic, Persian, Greek, Kurdish and Urdu are currently providing rapid translations for aid organizations along the refugee route in Europe.
+The Words of Relief model has been deployed to respond to several crises worldwide, including the Ebola emergency in West Africa and the 2015 Nepal earthquake.
+Response Teams in Arabic, Persian, Greek, Kurdish and Urdu also provide rapid translations for aid organizations along the refugee route in Europe.
 Teams of professional volunteers work with partners to translate information on reception centres and ferry strikes, signage for the centres, and health information.